 Are you a caring person, a good listener, and compassionate to others’ needs?
-Psychiatric aides and technicians observe and record patient behavior and present their findings to counselors, nurses and other professional staff.
-They intervene in crisis situations, actively moderate client behavior and assist with feeding, moving, dressing patients, personal hygiene and activities of daily living.
-If this sounds like you, San Jacinto College’s mental health counseling career path is for you.
+Psychiatric aides and technicians observe and record patient behavior and present their findings to counselors, nurses, and other professional staff.
+They intervene in crisis situations, actively moderate client behavior, and assist with feeding, moving, dressing patients, personal hygiene, and activities of daily living.
+If this sounds like you, San Jacinto College’s Mental Health Technician career path is for you.

-The San Jacinto College mental health services program:
+The San Jacinto College Mental Health Technician program:

-- Provides psychiatric aides and technicians with the skills to observe and record patient behavior and present their findings to counselors, nurses and other professional staff.
+- Provides psychiatric aides and technicians with the skills to observe and record patient behavior and present their findings to counselors, nurses, and other professional staff; and

 Graduates of our program will be able to work in substance abuse and mental health facilities in both private and nonprofit organizations and find opportunities in:

-The Mental Health Services program is designed to train mental health technicians and prevention specialists in preparation to meet the requirements for testing as a Licensed Chemical Dependency Counselor (LCDC).
-Each program offers a practicum class that allows students to apply classroom skills in a treatment setting.
+The Mental Health Services program is designed to train mental health technicians, prevention specialists, and provide the educational and practicum requirements toward becoming a Licensed Chemical Dependency Counselor (LCDC).* Each program offers a practicum class that allows students to apply classroom skills in a treatment setting.

-We are now offering a Substance Abuse Prevention Specialist Occupational Certificate.
+The College is now offering a Substance Abuse Prevention Specialist Occupational Certificate.
 This 20-hour certificate prepares students to apply to be a Texas Certified Prevention Specialist (CPS).
-The curriculum is approved by the Texas Department of Health Services.
+The curriculum is approved by the Texas Department of Health and Human Services.

 - K-12 schools,